My top tips to find the best places to hike near you whether you’re looking for an easy hike or a multi-day hike.

 I often find hikes near me by doing a Google search for “best hikes in Garmisch-Partenkirchen”, or “easy hikes in Garmisch-Partenkirchen”.
 Then several different sites will come up.
 Often those sites have their own search filters so I can choose a hike based on the difficulty, length and elevation gain.

-I live in Germany and a few of the sites I frequently use are Bergtour-Online.de, Bergfex.com, Hoehenrausch.de.
-They usually include GPS tracks so I’ll download the GPS tracks and import them into Gaia GPS which you can do for free.
+I live in Germany and a few of the sites I frequently use are Bergtour-Online.de, Bergfex.com, and Hoehenrausch.de.
+They usually include GPS tracks so I’ll download the GPS tracks and import them into Gaia GPS, which you can do for free.